By Jack D. Young, Early American Coppers (EAC) ……

 Damaged Source, Probable Repaired Source, August 2016 internet example

-This “variety” was first known from a single example discovered on the internet by a fellow Early American Copper (EAC) member back in 2015 (Penny-Wise, Jan 2016 article); from in-hand observation it was correctly called a fake, while the execution of coining this example and the lack of major differences in the details compared to a genuine one make that determination more difficult until other examples are discovered.
+This “variety” was first known from a single example discovered on the internet by a fellow Early American Copper (EAC) member back in 2015 (Penny-Wise, Jan 2016 article); from in-hand observation it was correctly called a counterfeit, while the execution of coining this example and the lack of major differences in the details compared to a genuine one make that determination more difficult until other examples are discovered.
 And of course, others were discovered in many different venues as we became sensitive to theses and began the search!

 And after the damaged source was found it became apparent why the details matched a genuine specimen so closely.
 In hindsight it is much easier to find other existing examples after seeing the damaged and repaired area of the source.
 In this case the hole obliterated some of the hair detail and had to be engraved by hand during the repairs, a good comparison point along with the common sister marks that seem to just “pop out” as more examples are discovered and compared (example, the “broken A” crossbar common to all of the copies but not of the source; I hadn’t noticed it until I started this summary).